-All Community Centers will be made available to all groups and individuals for social, cultural, or recreational activities regardless of race, national origin, religion, gender, sexual orientation, physical disability, or age.
-Any activity in which the District facilities are utilized will be conducted according to State and Federal laws and will conform to the oral and written standards of the District.
+All Community Centers will be made available to all groups and individuals for social, cultural or recreational activities regardless of race, national origin, religion, gender, sexual orientation, physical disability, or age.
+Any activity in which the District facilities are utilized will be conducted according to State and Federal laws, and will conform to the oral and written standards of the District.
+No meetings or entertainment will be held for the purpose of advancing any doctrine or theory subversive to the United States or the State of California.

 A fee schedule adopted by the Board of Directors as part of the budget process will determine the charge for use of the Community Center.
-For the purpose of these fees, the type of event is classified as Business, Private Party or Non-Profit.
-The Board of Directors will consider requests for a waiver of fees from Non-Profit groups and organizations that do not involve fund-raising activities on a case-by-case basis.
+Fees based on the type of event are classified as Business, Private Parties or Non-Profit.
+The Board of Directors will consider requests for a waiver of fees from Non-Profit groups and organizations that do not involve fund-raising activities on a case by case basis.

-The District shall not be held responsible for accidents, injury, or loss of individual property at Community Centers.
+The District shall not be held responsible for accidents, injury or loss of individual property at Community Centers.
 Individuals or groups using the facility shall be held responsible for payment of any damage or loss of District property.
 Parents shall be held responsible for the acts of their minor children.
-Damage to District property shall be imputed to parents having custody or control of the minor as set forth in California Civil Code Section 1714.1.
+Damage to District property shall be imputed to parents having custody or control of the minor as set forth in the Civil Code.

-A Written Facility Reservation from the District is required for all groups using Community Centers.
-Facility Reservations completed under false pretenses or that contain any false information will be cancelled and collected fees will be forfeited.
-Rules and regulations governing the use of the facility will be provided to the individual completing the Facility Reservation.
+Written permits are required for all groups using Community Centers.
+Permits completed under false pretenses or that contain any false information will be cancelled and collected fees will be forfeited.
+Rules and regulations governing the use of the facility will be provided to the individual completing the permit.

-POLICY NUMBER/TITLE: Rule and Regulation:
+POLICY NUMBER/TITLE: 3075 Use of Community Centers Rule and Regulation: RR3075